Memory-aware curriculum federated learning for breast cancer classification: Introduction

 \section{Introduction}

 \IEEEPARstart{B}{reast} cancer is the most commonly occurring type of cancer worldwide for women \cite{Sung2021}.
 Early detection and diagnosis of breast cancer is essential to decrease its associated mortality rate.
 The medical community recommends regular screening with X-ray mammography imaging for its early detection and follow-up.
 High-resolution images showing tissue details need to be analyzed to spot abnormalities and to provide a precise diagnosis.
-Despite high incidence (\ie 12\%)\cite{Sung2021}, the extensive breast cancer screening results predominantly in negative samples.
-Such class imbalance can be problematic for learning-based Computer-Aided Diagnosis (CAD) systems.
-A potential solution to mitigate the existing class-imbalance and to increase the size of the annotated dataset is to employ data coming from multiple institutions.
+For instance, suspicious micro-calcifications can be smaller than $0.5~{\rm mm}$ \cite{Tse2008, Mercado2014}.
+Despite high incidence (\ie 12\%) \cite{Sung2021}, the extensive breast cancer screening results predominantly in negative samples.
+The limited representativeness of positive cases can be problematic for learning-based Computer-Aided Diagnosis (CAD) systems.
+A potential solution to mitigate this problem and to increase the size of the annotated dataset is to employ data coming from multiple institutions.
 However, sharing medical information across (international) institutions is challenging in terms of privacy, technical and legal issues.
 Secure and privacy-preserving machine learning offers an opportunity to bring closer patient data protection and data usage for research and clinical routine purposes.

 Federated Learning (FL) aims to train a machine learning algorithm across multiple decentralized nodes holding locally the data samples, \ie without exchanging them.
-Training such a decentralized model in a FL setup presents three main challenges: (i) system and statistical heterogeneity, (ii) data protection, and (iii) distributed optimization.
+Training such a decentralized model in a FL setup presents three main challenges~\cite{Darzidehkalani2022ReviewFederated}: (i) system and statistical heterogeneity, (ii) data protection, and (iii) distributed optimization.
 We deal with the three challenges for breast cancer classification in the context of FL.